srisakth/CSE403-SP23-RegionAttack/reports/week5.md

 * Overall goal: Implement the 1 vs. 1 local game mode base functionality in FE and BE (does not need to fully work yet)
 * [Leander] Set up basic backend functionalities and provide an interface for front-end
 * [Kaede] Implement game board including basic functionality like placement of numbers
-* [Sri] Research task on how to implement multiplayer online version(specifically using i database) & documentation in the DnA section
+* [Sri] Research task on how to implement multiplayer online version(specifically using a database) & documentation in the DnA section
 * [Yanick] Assign tasks for DnA deliverable and ensure submission
 * [Yanick] Implement home screen